blue-systems-group/project.maybe.android.library/README.md

 # MaybeLibrary
-Maybe Library, under develop, NOT ready for use!
+Maybe Library is under development and NOT ready for use!

 # Usage
-## build without IDE
+## building without an IDE
-You can build this project without IDE.
-Run this command in terminal:
+For building this project without an IDE, run this command in terminal:

 ```bash
 ./gradlew assembleDebug
 ```
-Then you can get a file:
+You will get a file in the path :
 ```
 app/build/outputs/aar/app-debug.aar
 ```

-The ```app-debug.aar``` is maybe library.
-You can use this ```aar``` file in other Android project.
+The ```app-debug.aar``` is the 'maybe' library.
+You can use this ```aar``` file in other Android projects.

-## build with IDE
+## building with an IDE
-This project only support Android Studio.
+This project only supports Android Studio.

 1. open the folder in Android Studio
 2. open Run/Debug Configurations, Toolbar -> Run -> Edit Configurations...